-The thermal overload function protects the motor in the motor mode or cables in the feeder mode against excessive heating.
+The thermal overload function protects cables against excessive heating.

 Thermal model

 The temperature is calculated using rms values of phase currents and a thermal model according IEC 60255-8.
 The rms values are calculated using harmonic components up to the 15th.